dominikstas/Swallow/README.md

 ## Project Structure:
 - **Terminal:** Contains the main CLI components.
 - **Arduino:** Stores Arduino-related code and tests.
+- **Arduino/obc-sets** Examples of code, that i wrote for the on-board computers for UAV and rockets.
+Before running, better check the code for info about setup

 ## Contributing:
 Contributions are more than welcome!